 BHAG or Big Hairy Audicious Goals is an acronym from a must read book, Good to Great, by Jim Collins.

 In profiling companies who went from good to great, Collins found that the businesses who become very successful all set big hairy audacious goals.
-Although they didn’t realize it at the time, their competition were all setting similar ti each other, that they thought would be easy to achieve.
-However, since every company was chasing these same goals, they become harder to achieve.
+Although they didn’t realize it at the time, their competition were all setting similar goals.
+Since every company was chasing these same goals, they become harder to achieve.
 There was less competition if they choose to go after bigger goals.

 I have seen a similar pattern for those who succeed in personal finances.
 They are not setting goals such as saving 10% of their income or buying a new car.
 They set BHAG such as taking three months off to travel the world, retire by 35, or pay off their mortgage in 5 years.